-Many people who have owned a pet will swear that their dog or cat or other animal has exhibited some kind of behavior they just can't explain.
+Many pet owners will swear that their dog or cat or other animal has exhibited some kind of behavior they can't explain.
 How does a dog know when its owner is returning home at an unexpected time?
 How do cats know when it is time to go to the vet, even before the cat carrier comes out?
 How do horses find their way back to the stable over completely unfamiliar terrain?
 And how can some pets predict that their owners are about to have an epileptic fit?

 A Film by the Science Unit of ORF, Vienna

 De Perros Que Saben Que Sus Amos Estan Camino de Casa, y Otras Facuoltades Inexplicadas de los Animales

 Caes Que Sabem Quando Seus Donos Estao Chegando

 Rasalas, Helsinki, 1999